 - 1) Serial number.
-An 8-byte unique token identifier. - 2) Value.
+An 8-byte unique token identifier. - Value.
 A 1-byte representation of the token's worth.
 Like cash, tokens have a limited number of fixed denominations.
-Certain byte values are mapped to certain denominations; the remaining values are considered invalid. - 3) Authority public key.
-A 74-byte public key3 of the authority that is in charge of the token (the 'authority').
+Certain byte values are mapped to certain denominations; the remaining values are considered invalid.